-Dominos "The Fat Man" called 1st rock and roll record
+Domino's "The Fat Man" was called the 1st rock and roll record

 Five million sellers before 1955 and 35 Top 40s

-Together, they created a new sound with new musical accents and produced some extremely memorable rock and roll hit songs as well.
-Their first collaboration was on the song "The Fat Man" in 1949, followed by several other distinctive and memorable collaborations including: "Ain't That a Shame," "All by Myself," "Bo Weevil," "Going to the River," "I'm Walkin”," "I'm in Love Again," "My Girl Josephine," "Walking to New Orleans" and "Whole Lotta Loving."
+Soon, the Domino-Bartholomew songwriting partnership was born and would prove to be one of the most successful in those early years of the Rock N’ Roll era.
+Together they created a sound with new musical accents and memorable rock and roll hit songs.
+Their first collaboration was "The Fat Man" in 1949, followed by several other distinctive and memorable collaborations including: "Ain't That a Shame," "All by Myself," "Bo Weevil," "Going to the River," "I'm Walkin”," "I'm in Love Again," "My Girl Josephine," "Walking to New Orleans" and "Whole Lotta Loving."
 "The Fat Man" was recorded in a post war blues style known then as "jump blues."
-Typical jump bands featured a strong rhythm section of piano, bass and drums with a singer or saxophonist, and sometimes both, up front.
+Typical jump bands featured a strong rhythm section of piano, bass and drums with a singer or saxophonist, and sometimes both up front.

-During this later period in his burgeoning career, Fats Domino continued his songwriting, this time on his own, without benefit of collaborator.
-Among the important and lasting output of this period were "I Want to Walk You Home," "Please Don't Leave Me," "Three Nights a Week," "Be My Guest" and "Goin' Home."
+During this later period in his career, Fats Domino continued songwriting, this time on his own, without benefit of collaborator.
+Among the most important songs he wrote during this period were "I Want to Walk You Home," "Please Don't Leave Me," "Three Nights a Week," "Be My Guest" and "Goin' Home."

 “I was lucky enough to write songs that carry a good beat and tell a real story that people could feel was their story, too — something that old people or the kids could both enjoy,” Mr. Domino told The Los Angeles Times in 1985.

 Fats Domino passed away at the age of 89 in October, 2017.